sciZer0/7/v/README.md

 And, everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>

-Summarizing above, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.
+Also, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

-And, people and businesses will never stop creating new digitizable things because there is a strong first mover advantage.
+In fact, people and businesses will never stop creating new digitizable things because there is a strong first mover advantage.

 <p>&nbsp</p>
 <h1 align="center">THE VOTE BLOCKCHAIN</h1>